 The Institute for Business & Social Impact unites a broad array of programs to empower members of the Haas community in developing creative and effective solutions to urgent social and environmental challenges.
 Core to the institute are four well-established centers and programs.

-The Center for Nonprofit and Public Leadership educates leaders to create tangible social impact.
+Center for Social Sector Leadership educates leaders to create tangible social impact.
 The center has created a real-world learning environment where students advise social ventures on strategic initiatives, work with faculty on applied research, and team up to develop social enterprises of their own.
 Students thereby learn that social impact is an integral part of professional and personal success.

-The Center for Responsible Business brings together students, company leaders and faculty to redefine business and create a sustainable future.
+Center for Responsible Business brings together students, company leaders, and faculty to redefine business and create a sustainable future.
 CRB focuses on the practice of integrating sustainable and socially responsible practices into company business strategies and models.
 Students work with CRB corporate partners on strategies that increase business value and tackle pressing social needs or environmental concerns.
-Students also manage the center's $2 million Haas Socially Responsible Investment Fund which has doubled in size since its launch in 2008.
+Students also manage the center's $2 million Haas Socially Responsible Investment Fund, which has doubled in size since its launch in 2008.

 The institute also works with: